 By Alex Matz

-From a standstill, deer can jump an 8-foot-tall fence.
-That’s nearly twice their height.
+From a standstill, deer can jump an 8-foot fence.
+That’s twice their height.
 Moreover, deer can walk within 30 minutes of being born.
 For perspective, it takes humans nine to eighteen months until they can walk.

 But deer never get the credit they deserve.
-Whenever I hear about these supremely gifted athletes, it’s always in the context of a car crash, plundered garden, or unwelcomed lawn ornament.
-In other words, people unfairly, and repeatedly, focus on the negative attributes of deer. never prop
+Whenever I hear about these gifted athletes, it’s always in the context of a car crash, plundered garden, or unwelcomed lawn ornament.
+In other words, people unfairly, and repeatedly, focus on the negative attributes of deer.

 Perhaps, however, the problem resides in the fact that humans have encroached on the deer’s habitat, and not vice versa.
 Perhaps, humans are to blame for the constant presence of these extraordinary creatures.
 That would be an unpopular opinion, but one worth considering.

 In my small rural community of Coatesville Pennsylvania, located about 40 minutes from sprawling Philadelphia, rolling pastures dominate the landscape.
-On the top of the hill, dense woods afford a refuge for fauna during the blistering winters and scorching summers.
+On top of the hill, dense woods afford a refuge for fauna during the blistering winters and scorching summers.
 For the white-tailed deer population, who graze on a surplus of wine berries, thin strands of ryegrass provide molded bedding akin to a Tempur-Pedic mattress.
 Yet, in the utopia that Coatesville can become, nature constantly provides humbling symbols of its Darwinist origins.
 Life is never far from death.

 Turning over in my bed to a blast of sunlight, I felt the dopamine race to my brain.
 “Beautiful”, I murmured as I saw the first dry day of Spring.

 Peering out my window, a light breeze rocked the ryegrass back and forth like high school lovers at their final prom.
-The sun engulfed the earth with a warmth only match by that of family.
+The sun engulfed the earth with a warmth only matched by that of family.
 Flora and fauna spawned the rolling plains.
 Even the first strawberry had appeared.

-As I drove to our local market for my lunch break, windows down listening to “Don’t Stop Me Now” by Queen, I was quickly interrupted by a violent sight.
+As I drove to our local market for my lunch break, windows down listening to “Don’t Stop Me Now” by Queen, I was interrupted by a violent sight.
 The car in front of me swerved left, then right, then flung itself into the ditch on the side of the road.
 Shocked, I slammed on the breaks and went to inspect the scene.

 The passenger of the car was fine; however, their car was not.
 It contained a broken windshield and dented front fender.
 Both of which were the result of its impact with a white-tailed buck.